nayrid/event/readme.md

 # event

+An events library made with the Minecraft modding ecosystem in mind.

-An events library.
-Each event has a key, which makes it more intuitive for end users to interact with events in things like commands or configuration files.
+Each event has a [key](https://jd.advntr.dev/key/latest/net/kyori/adventure/key/Key.html), which makes it more intuitive for end users to interact with events in things like commands or configuration files.

 ## Gradle